princjef/gomarkdoc/testData/simple/README.md

 func (n Num) Add(num Num) Num
 ```

-Add adds the other num to this one\.
+Add adds the other num to this one.